Kenneth-Lund/Django-Hotel-Website/README.md

 ![alt text](https://github.com/Kenneth-Lund/Django-Hotel-Website/blob/master/readme_image.png)
 **UX created by Kenneth Lund**

-This project was created with the intention of learning the basic fundamentals of the Django web framework.
+This project was created with the intention of learning the basic fundamentals of the Django web framework.This website uses pure HTML/CSS and was designed by me.

 ## App Structure